NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.8.markdown

 3. Select the Updates tab
 4. Click to update NuGet Package Manager to 2.5.0
 5. Close and restart WebMatrix 3

+This is the NuGet team's first release of the NuGet Package Manager extension for WebMatrix.
+The code was recently contributed by Microsoft into the open-source Outercurve NuGet project.
+Previously, the NuGet integration was built into WebMatrix, and it could not be updated out of band from WebMatrix.
+We now have the capability to further update it alongside the rest of NuGet's client tools.

 ### Bug Fixes
 One of the major bug fixes made was performance improvement in the <code>update-package -reinstall</code> command.